connorkuljis/block/README.md

 # Troubleshooting Screen Recording with Ffmpeg
 If you have `ffmpeg` on you machine you can automatically capture your screen.

-To record your screen use the `-x` flag.
+To record your screen use the `-c` flag.

 If you are having issues recording your screen, follow the checklist: